hmcts/sendgrid/README.md

 ### Setup in SendGrid portal

 1. Log in at https://app.sendgrid.com.
-Username is "hmcts-<name>".
+Username is "hmcts-\<name-specified-in-configuration\>".
 Retrieve password from vault.
 2. Click 'Authenticate your domain'
 2. Select 'Other Host (Not listed)
 3. Type 'Azure'